SmallFundamentals/sparse-connectivity-prototype/README.md

 cp img_md5.sum partial_x_md5.sum
 ```

 Using this, create zero-filled partial files to simulate our server's state.
+The output will tell you the checksums received, and the building process. `zeroes` indicates a checksum missing, in which case a block of 0s will be used.
+An integer indicates that the block is matched.
+The output in general should conform to the test case that you created. e.g. if you delete the first three blocks, you should expect to see 3 `zeroes`, and then 3, 4, 5 etc. (since it is 0-indexed).
 ```
 python build_partial.py <partial_x> <original file path>
 ```